kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 For example, given `[8, -1, 3, 4]`, return `15` as we choose the numbers `3`, `4`, and `8` where the `8` is obtained from wrapping around.

 Given `[-4, 5, 1, 0]`, return `6` as we choose the numbers `5` and `1`.

+495 (Medium)

+This problem was asked by Facebook.

+Given a stream of elements too large to store in memory, pick a random element from the stream with uniform probability.